dojo/docs/quickstart/internationalization/number-and-currency-formatting.rst

      // => "06-10-29 下午12:30"
    });

 Note that the positioning of month, day, and year are all different, as well as the "PM" symbol and its placement.
-Use of a locale override in this API is limited to examples like this one; usually the correct thing to do is to assume the user's default, or override the locale for the entire page (see "Setting a locale") dojo/date offers a variety of formatting choices, such as formatLength -- arbitrary choices of different formats as set by the CLDR: "short", "medium", "long", or "full" -- or selection of only the date or time portion of the Date object:
+Use of a locale override in this API is limited to examples like this one; usually the correct thing to do is to assume the user's default, or override the locale for the entire page (see "Setting a locale") dojo/date offers a variety of formatting choices, such as formatLength -- arbitrary choices of different formats as set by the CLDR: "short", "medium", "long", or "full" -- or selection of only the date or time portion of the Date object.
+For a user running in an English locale:

 .. js ::